alexmanrique/blog/_drafts/2021-04-11-developing-cakephp-application-in-macbook-m1.md

 -r--r--r--   1 root  wheel   71554 28 mar 19:22 php.ini.default
 ```

-You can notice a `php-NOTICE-PLANNED-REMOVAL.txt` file warning you that PHP will be removed from newer versions of the operating system.
+We can notice a `php-NOTICE-PLANNED-REMOVAL.txt` file warning us that PHP will be removed from newer versions of the operating system.

 ```console
 WARNING: PHP is not recommended.